slds-lmu/lecture_i2ml/in-person-class/01_ml-basics_supervised-regression.md

 # Welcome

 - Honored to work with you!
+- **I would like to record this session.
+Is this ok for everyone?**
 - Teaching this course for the first time.
 Feedback very welcome.
 - Hope to create an environment that allows learning.
 	- No judgement